 Welcome to jennre, a data-blog for the sf-curious academic.
-The summaries and informational resources in this blog are intended for new readers in the genre; old hands may be familiar with most of this material.
+The following summaries and resources are intended for new readers in the genre; old hands may be familiar with most of this material.

 Casual readers may enjoy browsing, but they are forewarned that most of material here is directed toward readers in search of information regarding genre-related resources.
-As such, certain pages are long and information-dense.
+Certain pages are long and information-dense.

 - summaries of 20th-century short stories

-Here new readers will find a good number of science fiction texts summarized by theme and time period (see “Categories” on the right).
-At this time, entries are in chronological order, as they’re being entered from an index, and most of the content is pre-1960.
+The short stories are summarized by theme and time period (see “Categories” on the right).
+At this time, most entries are in chronological order, as they’re being entered from an index, and most of the content is pre-1960.
 Texts summarized as of today: 450.

-Regarding the summaries, some classics are included, but the blog also promotes obscure texts that may not have received academic attention.
+Some classics are included; some are obscure texts that may not have received academic attention.
 Please note that some of the early texts are included for their historical value only.
-For example, certain texts are included only because they set certain ideas or styles in play and these were later adopted–or critiqued–by other writers.
+Some are listed as “feminist” not because they are feminist but because they have engendered feminist critique.
 In other words, I’m not endorsing all of the content in the summarized texts.

-Note: The synopsis may not focus on the plot (there are other sites dedicated to this purpose).
-I created this data-blog to track texts that might be relevant to my future research, and the summaries are a bit eccentric because they’re slanted to my interests.
+Note: The synopsis may not focus on the plot (there are other sites dedicated to this purpose; see resources).
+I created this data-blog to track texts that might be relevant to my future research, and the summaries are a bit eccentric because they’re slanted toward my interests.

 Your comments and corrections

-Your comments and corrections, to individual posts or to the blog overall, are very welcome.
+Your comments and corrections to individual posts or to the blog overall are very welcome.
 I apologize in advance for any errors or typos.
-This blog attempts to cover a prodigious amount of material, and I’m certain that human error will be found.